bbbradsmith/hatariB/README.md

 Depending on the platform, you may also need to add executable permission to the core file (e.g. `chmod +x hatarib.so`).
 See below for [MacOS instructions](#MacOS).

 For *IPF* and *CTR* floppy disk image support, you will also need to provide the **capsimg 5.1** support library, originally created by the [Software Preservation Society](http://www.softpres.org/download).
 This library will be a file named `capsimg.dll` or `capsimg.so`, depending on your platform.
-On Windows this DLL should be placed in your RetroArch installation folder next to `retroarch.exe`.
-On other platforms it must be installed [in your search path for dlopen](https://linux.die.net/man/8/ldconfig), so if it isn't found next to the SO, maybe try `/usr/lib`?
+This library can be located in a few different locations:
+  * *Windows*: In the RetroArch installation folder next to `retroarch.exe`.
+  * *Non-Windows*: [In your search path for dlopen](https://linux.die.net/man/8/ldconfig), which may include the same folder as the hatarib core, `/usr/lib`, or other locations.
+  * *Retro system folder*: On some platforms it can be placed in the retro `system/` folder, as some users of [PUAE](https://github.com/libretro/libretro-uae#ipf-support) prefer.
+  * *Android*: Normally it requires root access to place on the executable or dlopen path.
+You could accomplish this by adding it to the RetroArch APK before install.
+As with [PUAE](https://github.com/libretro/libretro-uae), there is a workaround to get it into the protected retro cores folder:
+    * Place `capsimg.so` in your retro downloads folder.
+    * Go to *Load Core* > *Install or Restore a Core* and "install" `capsimg.so`.

  An up to date version of capsimg for many platforms can be downloaded here:
 * [capsimg 5.1 binaries](https://github.com/rsn8887/capsimg/releases)

 If you have trouble getting the builds to work, you can turn on logging under *Settings > Logging*.
 Log output to a file, restart RetoArch, then try to start the core.
 After it fails, close RetroArch and find the log.
 There should hopefully be an error message near the bottom of the log, which might help if we're not unlucky.